Search for opportunities to participate in a clinical research study.

 - Pain, if the lipoma grows and presses on nearby nerves or if it has many blood vessels

-Our experienced dermatologists and cosmetic surgeons conduct a thorough evaluation, which includes a:
+Our experienced dermatologists, facial plastic surgeons, and plastic surgeons will conduct a thorough evaluation, which includes a:

 - Physical exam